namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

   api_key is env "OPENAI_API_KEY"
 ```

-If the key is missing, the runtime raises an error with a clear message.
+If the key is missing, the engine raises an error with a clear message.

 ## Part XI: Examples & Demos